The Best Way to Schedule Posts on Instagram: Stories, Feed Posts, and IGTV

 1. Create an Instagram business account

-The first step for scheduling Instagram content is to create a business account before connecting it to your business’s Facebook Page (if you haven’t already).
+The first step in scheduling Instagram content is to create a business account before connecting it to your business’s Facebook page (if you haven’t already done so).

 An Instagram business profile differs from a personal account.
-It gives you access to more Instagram features, one of which is audience insights.
-Instead of guessing the best time to post, you’ll see in-depth analytics to track how your scheduled content performs according to your audience’s activity.
+It gives you access to more Instagram features, including audience insights.
+Instead of guessing the best time to post, you’ll see in-depth analytics to track your scheduled content performance according to your audience’s activity.

 2. Curate content